College in the Schools Instructor's Guide to the University Libraries

 Starting Points for Student Research Help your students to become library- and research-savvy with online resources developed at the U of M Libraries to assist undergraduates with the practice and the process of research.

-Assignment Calculator Enter in the due date for your research project (paper, speech, video, poster, lab report) and get a suggested time-line for completing your project on time plus links to the resources on campus that will help you succeed in each step.
+Assignment Calculator Enter in the due date for your research project (paper, speech, lab report) and get a suggested time-line for completing your project on time plus links to the resources on campus that will help you succeed in each step.

 Resources for College in the Schools Assignments

 Public Speaking This CourseLib page was created as starting point for COM 1101 research assignments.
 It will help your students find and search article indexes for newspapers, magazines, and scholarly journals.
 It also has resources on current issues and statistics.
 [Page no longer available]

 POL 1001: College in the Schools Sections This page was created as starting point for POL 1001 research assignments.
 It will help your students find and search article indexes for newspapers, magazines, and scholarly political science journals.
 It also has resources on current issues, country studies, and legislative research.